sjhuang26/thinking-system/README.md

 ## Conclusion

 We establish a three-rule framework for productive deliberate practice of self-regulation and cognitive intelligence.

-What I have seen in the past is a lot of two-out-of-the-three implementations.
-What needs to happen, is the student needs to move back to household objects, not abstract ideas.
-From there, they need to commit to this construct of attention soldiers that are sprinting from Locus A to Locus B and back, developing the generalizable skill of **moving more attention soldiers at once**, where an agile army is well equipped to saturate a locus and extract increasingly unstable details, thus boosting cognitive intelligence by a signficant amount.

 ## TODO: more advanced stuff